Peabody Whitechapel

 2014

-This proposed development at Peabody’s Whitechapel Estate in East London completes an ensemble of six housing blocks surrounding an internal courtyard.
-The proposal aims to respect the massing and characteristics of the existing Victorian buildings on one of the oldest Peabody estates.
+This development at Peabody’s Whitechapel Estate in East London completes an ensemble of six housing blocks surrounding an internal courtyard.
+The project aims to respect the massing and characteristics of the existing Victorian buildings on one of the oldest Peabody estates.
 It continues the idea of ‘open corners’, promoting easy pedestrian access and views between the courtyard and the surrounding streets.

 The design of the block takes cues from the typical Peabody housing blocks, designed by Henry Darbishire in the 1860s.
 The new block reflects the massing and characteristics of the existing estate blocks.
 Deep, white reveals around windows and balconies contrast with the brick facade and provide sufficient space for planters on the cills.
 The balconies are positioned within the building envelope, so as to retain a flat brick facade in keeping with the existing blocks.
 These balconies have openings on two sides to allow a maximum amount of daylight into the living rooms.